My rating: 5 of 5 stars

 As literary criticism, this is acute, and it might even satisfy Ozick, because construing Frank as Kafka’s daughter or sister (in fact, three of Kafka’s sisters perished in the camps) would ensure that she was read with sufficient attention to the complexity and irony of her literary vision rather than being boiled down to nostrums about how people are basically good.

-Irony is the gap between mind and world, between what one expects or wants and what one gets.
-Irony is a circle, because no matter what one gets, one always wants more.
+Irony is the gap between mind and world, between what we expect or want and what we get.
+Irony is a circle, because no matter what we get, we always want more.
 Irony saves us from our delusions even as it preserves by portraying them, and it honors moreover the human needs that gave rise to them in the first place.
 Irony brings thought into feeling, and vice versa.
-Irony reconciles us to not getting what we want while sparing us the trouble caused by pious hypocritical moralists who insist we should not have wanted it in the first place.
-Irony, David Foster Wallace be damned, is literature: without irony, you will have kitsch, propaganda, pornography, children’s instruction or entertainment, all of them different faces of the didactic—but you will never have literature in the normative sense of the greatest imaginative writing, the writing that, paradoxically, comforts by disenchanting, or teaches us to be enchanted with the truth, even if the highest truth is that the truth is not knowable and death inevitable.
-But this is too pacific—I imagine Ozick chiding me!—because there should be no final comfort while there is life; irony, because it goes in a circle, should return us to the real, where we will in the end, when it comes, be buried.
+Irony reconciles us to not getting what we want while sparing us the trouble caused by hypocritical moralizers who insist we should never have wanted it in the first place.
+Irony, David Foster Wallace be damned, is literature: without irony, you will have kitsch, propaganda, pornography, children’s instruction, or entertainment, all of them different faces of the didactic—but you will never have literature in the normative sense of the greatest imaginative writing, the writing that, paradoxically, comforts by disenchanting, or rather teaches us to be enchanted with the truth, even if the highest truth is that truth is unknowable and death inevitable.
+Irony, because it goes in a circle, returns us to the real, where we will in the end, when it comes, be buried.

 And The Ghost Writer is literature.
 But don’t let that, or its reputation for goodness and safety, put you off; you could always just read it for the jokes.
 Jamesian though it is, it has a deadpan standup jocularity all the same—